joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/10/sports/baseball/amber-sabathia-agent.html?searchResultPosition=4

 **Mets Sending Jacob deGrom to Injured List After a ‘Clean’ M.R.I.**\
-`The team said that the test had shown no structural damage to deGrom’s lower back but that deGrom would go on the 10-day injured list as a precaution.`\
+`The team said that the test had shown no structural damage to deGrom’s lower back but that he would go on the 10-day injured list as a precaution.`\
 https://nytimes.com/2021/05/10/sports/baseball/jacob-degrom-mets.html?searchResultPosition=5

 **F.D.A.
 Authorizes Pfizer-BioNTech Vaccine for Children 12 to 15**\